 • Mix into masked sweet potatoes

-• As a topping on vanilla ice cream tastes like apple pie without the crust.
+• As a topping on vanilla ice cream, it tastes like apple pie without the crust.

 • A thin layer on top of plain cheesecake